 No one can fully appreciate the range of emotions experienced by victims of crime — except other victims and those who assist them.
 There is no way to prepare for the feelings of helplessness and frustration a crime victim may endure.

 The goal of the Victim and Witness Services staff is help victims and witnesses recover faster and more completely from the effects of crime by providing them with (or arranging for them to receive) services to help meet their material, emotional and informational needs.

-Roxanne Padilla is the Manager of Victim Services.
+Roxanne Pergeson is the Manager of Victim Services.
 Roxanne and her staff of victim advocates and volunteers are committed to providing help and services to victims of crime who find themselves overwhelmed by their circumstances and the complexities of the criminal justice system.
 The advocates are trained to provide emotional support, financial links, important information about how the system works, and other services to reduce the trauma and insensitivity that victims suffer after a crime.
 They are equipped to navigate victims through the legal system, directing them to agencies and organizations that offer assistance and emergency services.

 The victim advocates and volunteers concentrate on three main areas:

 - Victim Assistance